Frequently Asked Questions

 Learn more about some of our favourite easy kayak meals here.

-Why is Desolation Sound the Best Place to Snorkel in BC?
+Why is Desolation Sound the Best Place to Snorkel in British Columbia?

 Apart from its kayaking and sailing potential, Desolation Sound is also renowned as one of the best places to snorkel on the BC coast.
 While the marine life is abundant and colourful – with many different species of sea stars, sea cucumbers, sea urchins, anemones and more to be seen – the warm Pacific ocean temperatures are just as important.
 With summer water temps reaching as high as 24 degrees celsius (72 degrees Fahrenheit) it is common on our kayak tours for guests to spend hours in the water – sans wetsuit – swimming and snorkelling in bliss and comfort.